apancutt/deploy-aws-s3-cloudfront/README.md

 Objects can be soft-deleted using an [S3 Object Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) expiration rule.

 This feature can be enabled using the `--soft-delete` option.
 When enabled, objects are not deleted from S3 but are instead tagged for later removal by a lifecycle rule.
-The lifecycle rule is created using the `create-soft-delete-lifecycle` tool (usage below).
+The lifecycle rule is created using the `install-soft-delete` command.

 The installed rule will automatically delete objects that are both tagged for deletion and have expired.
 The expiration time is relative to the object creation date, in days.

 In some cases, soft-deleted items may be deleted immediately after being tagged for deletion.
 This happens when the object was created earlier than the expiration period.
-The expiration period should therefore be set to a suitable duration according to your release schedule using the `--soft-delete-lifecycle-expiration` option (default is 90 days).
+The expiration period should therefore be set to a suitable duration according to your release schedule using the `--expiration` option (default is 90 days).
 It is not currently possible to expire objects based on the tag creation date, only the object creation date.
 This is a limitation of AWS S3.

 ### Examples